Bob Fosse: 1954–1968: Work as a choreographer

-1970s
+1969–1979: Transition as a film director

-In 1972, Fosse directed his second theatrical film, Cabaret, starring Liza Minnelli, Michael York and Joel Grey.
+Fosse directed five feature films.
+His first, Sweet Charity (1969), starring Shirley MacLaine, is an adaptation of the Broadway musical he had directed and choreographed.
+In 1972 Fosse directed his second theatrical film, Cabaret, starring Liza Minnelli, Michael York, and Joel Grey.
 The film is based on the 1966 musical of the same name.
 In the traditional manner of musical theater, called an "integrated musical", every significant character in the stage version sings to express his or her own emotion and to advance the plot.
-In the film version, the musical numbers are entirely diegetic.
-The film focuses on a young romance between Sally Bowles (Minnelli), who performs at the Kit Kat Klub, and a young British idealist played by York.
-The story set at the backdrop of the rise of Nazi Germany.
-The film was an immediate success among audiences and critics alike.
-The film won eight Academy Awards, including Best Director.
-Liza Minnelli and Joel Grey both won Oscars for their roles in Cabaret.

-Also in 1972, Fosse and Minnelli joined once again to create her TV Special Liza with a Z, earning Fosse an Emmy Award for both direction and choreography.
+In the film version, however, the musical numbers are entirely diegetic.
+The film focuses on a romance between Sally Bowles (Minnelli), who performs at the Kit Kat Klub, and a young British idealist, Brian Roberts, played by York, set during the final days of Weimar Germany.
+It was an immediate success among audiences and critics alike, winning eight Academy Awards, including Best Director.
+Liza Minnelli and Joel Grey both won Oscars for their roles.
+That same year, Fosse and Minnelli collaborated on the concert film Liza with a Z, earning Fosse an Emmy Award for both direction and choreography.

-In 1973, Fosse's work on Pippin won him the Tony Award for Best Direction of a Musical.
-He was director and choreographer of Chicago in 1975, which also starred Verdon.

-In 1974, Fosse directed Lenny, a biographical movie about comedian Lenny Bruce starring Dustin Hoffman.
-Fosse was again nominated for Best Director, Hoffman also received a nomination for Best Actor.

-Fosse performed a song and dance in Stanley Donen's 1974 film version of The Little Prince.
+In 1973 Fosse's work on Pippin won him the Tony Award for Best Direction of a Musical.
+He was director and choreographer of Chicago in 1975, which starred Verdon.
+In 1974 Fosse directed Lenny, a biographical film about the controversial standup comedian Lenny Bruce, portrayed by Dustin Hoffman.
+Fosse was again nominated for Best Director; Hoffman also received a nomination for Best Actor.
+Fosse performed a number in Stanley Donen's 1974 film version of The Little Prince.
 According to AllMusic, "Bob Fosse stops the show with a slithery dance routine."
-In 1977, Fosse had a small role in the romantic comedy Thieves.
+In 1977 Fosse had a small role in the romantic comedy Thieves.

-In 1979, Fosse co-wrote and directed a semi-autobiographical film All That Jazz (1979), starring Roy Scheider, which portrayed the life of a womanizing, drug-addicted choreographer and director in the midst of triumph and failure.
-Ann Reinking appears in the film as the protagonist's lover, protégée and domestic partner.
+In 1979 Fosse co-wrote and directed a semi-autobiographical film, All That Jazz (1979), starring Roy Scheider, which portrayed the life of a womanizing, drug-addicted choreographer and director in the midst of triumph and failure.
+Ann Reinking appears in the film as the protagonist's lover, protégée, and domestic partner.
 All That Jazz won four Academy Awards, earning Fosse his third Oscar nomination for Best Director.
 It also won the Palme d'Or at the 1980 Cannes Film Festival.
-In 1980, Fosse commissioned documentary research for a follow-up feature exploring the motivations of people who become performers.

-1980s

-Fosse's final film, Star 80 (1983), was a biographical movie about Dorothy Stratten, a Playboy Playmate who was murdered.
-The film is based on a Pulitzer Prize-winning article.
-The film was screened out of competition at the 34th Berlin International Film Festival.
+Vincent Canby of The New York Times described the film as "Mr. Fosse's answer to 8½ in which Federico Fellini wittily examined his own life at a point when he feared his creativity was at an end".

+Writing for The New Yorker in 1974, Pauline Kael was fond of Fosse, mentioning that she didn't know of "any other director who entered moviemaking so late in life and developed such technical proficiency", going on to say that she found Fosse "a true prodigy."